evanchooly/mongo-java-driver/docs/reference/content/builders/aggregation.md

 ### Facet

 The [`$facet`]({{< docsref "reference/operator/aggregation/facet/" >}}) pipeline stage allows for the definition of a faceted search.
 The stage is defined with a set of names and nested aggregation pipelines which define each particular facet.
-For example, to return to the example of the television screen size search, the following `$facet` will return a document grouping televisions by size and manufacturer:
+For example, to return to the example of the television screen size search, the following `$facet` will return a document that groups televisions by size and manufacturer:

 ```java
 facet(